mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ### 2.3 Maven compiler plugin issues

-Several issues may be reported by the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/).
+The [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) may report several issues.

 #### 2.3.1 File encoding has not been set, using platform encoding UTF-8, i.e. build is platform dependent!